-Bass: I think it was the Novation Basstation.
+Bass: I think it was the Novation Bass Station.

 Intro Harp Sound: That came from the JV-1080.

-Drums: It sounds like the same kit I might have used for “You Know What”, which would have come from a sample CD.
+Drums: It sounds like the same kit I used for “You Know What”, which would’ve come from a sample CD.

 Guitars: That’s one of my favorite tracks on the album.
 I played the opening guitar part on a nylon string, which was double-tracked, though I play slightly different rhythms on each take to create some counterpoint.
 It was then sent to the ART unit and was also EQ’d.